vertiscape/stellar/README.md

 });
 ```

-- Introduce `ease` option to `ScrollToOptions` and `LenisOptions`.
+### Added `ease` option to `ScrollToOptions` and `LenisOptions`:
 - Using `cubicBezier` function from [framer-motion](https://github.com/framer/motion), `ease` takes 4 elements in an array and use that to create bezier curve function.
 - `ease` will overrides `easing` if provided.
 - Just like `easing`, `ease` is useless if `lerp` defined, and `duration` is required to make both works.
 - Reason: `easing` function is nice to have, but usually, bezier curve is enough.

+Programmatically scroll with ease:
 ```js
 lenis.scrollTo(target, {
     duration: 2,
     ease: [0, 1, 1, 0],
 });
 ```

+Set default scroll behavior with ease:
 ```js
 // Enable bezier curve easing. lenis.options.lerp = undefined;